calugo/wrinkles/README.md

 ## MONOSTRETCH- Stretching of a slender monolayer volume.

-The script is called  Which leads to solutions such as the one below:
+The script is called **slab.py** and it is self contained.
+It should leads to solutions such as the one below:

 ![Neo-Hookean](IMGS/SOLS.png)

+It generates on the fly athree dimensional dolfin mesh over which we solve the finite element problem.
+It works well with **mpi** under unix/linux out of the box, for other OS such as windows or apple I can not guarantee it.
+An example of how to use mpi is: `mpirun -n 8 python slab.py` which will run the script using 8 cores.
+A similar command works for the next two cases.

 ## BISTRETCH - Compression of a bilayer composite.